Chart Color Schemes

 Infrastructure

-Cook has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Cook has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-No changes can impact an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially affect this area.
+No factors impact an area's performance more than changes to local infrastructure projects and planning initiatives.
+AreaSearch has identified zero projects that may affect this area.
 Notable projects include Bruce Precinct (Section 15), Bruce Residential Development Zone, Belconnen Town Centre East Precinct (Republic Phase 2 & Future), and New Northside Hospital (North Canberra Hospital Redevelopment).
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.